-Ian B. Walters, M.D., M.B.A., is the Chief Executive Officer of Portage Biotech Inc. and is the part-time CMO of Intensity Therapeutics, Inc. Over his 20-year career, he has demonstrated both leadership and expertise in drug development, including the advancement of multiple cancer compounds from research stages through approval.
+Ian B. Walters, M.D., M.B.A., is the Chief Executive Officer of Portage Biotech Inc. Over his 24-year career, he has demonstrated both leadership and expertise in drug development, including the advancement of multiple cancer compounds from research stages through approval.